Ken104-web/graphql-intergration-with-python/Readme.md

 Graphql a declarative query language for APIs and server runtimes

 # Libraries used
-During this api building the api used was [ariadne](https://ariadnegraphql.org/)
+During this api building the library used was [ariadne](https://ariadnegraphql.org/)

 There are two more libraries used during python integration more on that [here](https://graphql.org/code/#python-server)